perlbot/perl.social/site/page/libera_project.markdown

     @perlbot/<title>/<owner_account>

+## proposed titles

+The proposed titles for ranking the amount of bots being run and cloaked is mostly for fun and has no bearing on any input on the project itself.
+The idea is to be whimsical and ecclectic.

+patrician -> simcop2387
+... others to be decided
+burgher -> 2-3 bots?
+helot -> 1 bot

+## custom titles

+We will allow basically any custom title requested, with the option to reject a custom title for any reason.

 # #perlbot-\* channels

 The main #perlbot channel is and always will be a dumping ground for bot traffic.
 If you need a channel to test a bot in without annoying anyone, it will always be open for it.